The Gold Scales SITE MAP

 the discriminative knowledge that pure consciousness is eternally distinct from primordial matter; there is only a proximity between them . . .
 Discrimination allows consciousness to distinguish the self from what is not the self, and so to perceive that the self was never actually bound to matter.
 This self is transcendent, the silent witness behind the embodied subject of first-person predicates . . . in the Samkhya system the dualism is between the self (purusha) and matter which embraces what in traditional western philosophy has been called 'mind' . . . the true self is beyond.
 [Gavin Flood, Ith 234]

 Since the self defined above is utterly outside the realm of the world and its definitions, discrimination will have nothing to work on to get into the self.
-The self is not to be found through splendid discrimination, in other words.
 That may be assented through logic.
 Flood overlooks or ignores this sweet and neat little point; that discrimination lacks the needed conditions or premises and stuff to accomplish what old thinkers maintained it could.

 Ak: Yogananda, Paramahansa: Man's Eternal Quest.
 SRF.
 Los Angeles, 1975.